Robert-Koifman/asncodec-java/docs/decoder/decoder.md

 ---
 # Decoder Specification

-The Decoder module provides a base decoder class and a set of API interfaces with corresponding implementations to decode an ASN.1 DER encoding.
+The Decoder module provides a base decoder class and a set of interfaces with corresponding implementations to decode an ASN.1 DER encoding.
 The base decoder implements the entry point where the decoding process starts.
 It takes an encoding, creates a decoder for the outermost container of a data structure, and returns it to the application.
-To decode the structure elements, the module provides a set of ASN.1 type decoders available through the API interfaces.
+To decode the structure elements, the module provides a set of ASN.1 type decoders available through the API.
 It is expected that the encoding represents an instance of a data structure whose elements enclosed in an ASN.1 SEQUENCE container.

 Here's short descriptions of the Decoder’s base class and interfaces, and the following sections provide their specifications: